Skip to navigation

 The City Palace from the lake

-Below the surface of this grandeur things aren't always quite so beautiful, though.
-Take the City Palace: the current Maharana (as he's referred to) still lives in one portion, which is closed to the public; two other areas have been turned into luxury hotels, so although they're open to the likes of you and me, it's only with the accompanying guilt-jealousy crossover that five-star hotels bring out in those unwilling or unable to fork out such riches; and the remainder makes up the museum.
+Of course, below this grand surface things aren't always quite so beautiful.
+Take the City Palace: the current Maharana (as the rulers of Udaipur are called) still lives in one portion, which is closed to the public; two other areas have been turned into luxury hotels, so although they're open to the likes of you and me, it's only with the accompanying guilt/jealousy crossover that five-star hotels bring out in those unwilling or unable to fork out such riches; and the remainder makes up the museum.

 Garish decorations inside the City Palace